jquery/jquery/CONTRIBUTING.md

 ### Browser support

 Remember that jQuery supports multiple browsers and their versions; any contributed code must work in all of them.
 You can refer to the [browser support page](https://jquery.com/browser-support/) for the current list of supported browsers.

-Note that browser support differs depending on whether you are targeting the `master` or `compat` branch.